Thoyaz/AWS_Notes/12_R_Class_12.md

 -------
 1. Types of EC2 Instances
 2. Instance Metadata
-3. Types of EBS Volumes
+3. Types of Storages in AWS
 4. EBS Volumes usecase

 ## Types of EC2 Instances